lemoswilson/octatrack_ableton_sync/README.md

 - Immediate Program Change Sender (IPCS): The track that will send program changes to the OT when *triggering* clips on the PCC.

 ## Usage:
-- If you want the OT to change to pattern A01 on the first beat of the clip you should place a C-2 note in the first beat.
-This track should be always deactivated, as it won’t send messages to the OT directly, it is used only to write the messages you want to send.
 - Add the M4L device MIDI Notes to Program Change on the `OT PCC`, `OT PCA`, and `OT IPCS` tracks and set up it the way you like.
 Write MIDI Notes on Session View Clips on the PCC track, and **trigger them within the last bar before you want the pattern to change**.

 ### Notes
 All clips on the PCC must have a note in the very beggining.
 Also, for this to work it requires that the notes in the PCC clips firing align correctly with the end of the playing pattern on OT.
-For example, if you add a note that will trigger a 4 bar pattern, the next note you add to the PCC clip should be after 4, 8, 12, 16, … `4n bars` where `n` is an integer.
+For example, if you add a note that will trigger a 4 bar pattern, the next note you add to the PCC clip should be after `4n bars` where `n` is an integer.